Important context: teaching and assessment system, and the enrollment capacity in our courses (modules).

 • If you study in the Alcoy campus, you cannot take courses at other campuses.

-• You will need to reconfirm or modify your course selection and schedule at the beginning of the semester.
-You will receive instructions and information about the process of enrolling in courses, or “matriculation” during the pre-arrival phase.
+• You will need to reconfirm or adjust your course selection and schedule at the beginning of the semester.
+You will receive instructions and information about the process of enrolling in courses during the pre-arrival phase.

 • Think about alternative options in case of changes in your course selection (due to overlapping schedules, lack of places, etc.).
 We have a wide range of courses available; Don’t panic !

-The list of subjects in English will be updated each year around May.
-Until then, you can plan your tentative study plan with the current link.
-Changes from one academic year to the next are not usually significan.
+The list of courses (subjects) in English will be updated each year around May.
+Until then, you can prepare your tentative study programme with the links below.
+Changes from one academic year to the next are not usually significant.

 Restricted degree programs and courses